spikes012/jekyll-now/_posts/2018-09-21-Template-Blog.md

     <td></td>
   </tr>
   <tr>
-    <td>I could have asked the teacher for help and by not doing so I restricted myself from learning much more if I had gotten further.</td>
+    <td>I could have read the instructions better and understood the task that was set as me and my partner were blatantly doing what the Fuze box instructions told us to do instead of the work instructions.</td>
     <td></td>
   </tr>
   <tr>